daos-stack/daos/docs/dev/development.md

-   `libfabric-devel`) matching the versions expected by the current tree, so that the subsequent build steps can reuse them instead of rebuilding from source (`USE_INSTALLED=all`). `RPM_SUFFIX` is the standardized RPM naming suffix used by the DAOS project's own packages (for example, `el9`, `suse.lp155`, or `suse.lp156`), not the OS distribution name.
+   `libfabric-devel`) matching the versions expected by the current tree, so that the subsequent build steps can reuse them instead of rebuilding from source (`USE_INSTALLED=all`). `RPM_SUFFIX` is the standardized RPM naming suffix used by the DAOS project's own packages (for example: `el9`, `suse.lp155`, or `suse.lp156`), not the OS distribution name.
 If omitted, the suffix is auto-detected from `/etc/os-release`.
    Set `DAOS_DEPS_EXT_REPO` to pull in RPMs from custom dnf repository